nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 Stripe's tooling was built and maintained by a succession of teams and individuals, but I'll collectively refer to the authors and owners of this tooling as the "Developer Productivity Team" or "devprod," which was the name of that team for the last few years of my tenure.

+Far more so than the specific engineering choices that I'll outline here, I think the mere existence of that team, which was created and relatively early and which grew faster than the organization as a whole for a while, was the determining factor in any successes of the development experience at Stripe (I worked on the team for a period of time, although not at its inception and also not at the time of my departure).
+In addition, as that team grew, it prioritized *reliability* and *stability* of developer tooling; the best tooling in the world will profoundly struggle to make up for "regularly losing a day debugging your environment," and so getting that aspect right can easily outweigh almost any other decisions you make.
+As I discuss the specifics of the choices Stripe made, you'll notice that a number of the design choices were made specifically to **enable** the devprod team to own and monitor tooling and developer experiences centrally, which was a huge enabler for that reliability.

 ## Development code runs in the cloud

 A defining question for developer environments tends to be: Does code under development run locally on the developer's laptop, or does it need to be run elsewhere, usually inside an environment that is centally defined and provisioned somehow.